-Litigation - As a large company with operations across the U.S. and Canada, we are subject to various proceedings, lawsuits, disputes and claims arising in the ordinary course of our business.
+Litigation - We are subject to various proceedings, lawsuits, disputes and claims arising in the ordinary course of our business.
 Many of these actions raise complex factual and legal issues and are subject to uncertainties.
 Actions that have been filed against us, and that may be filed against us in the future, include personal injury, property damage, commercial, customer, and employment-related claims, including purported state and national class action lawsuits related to: alleged environmental contamination, including releases of hazardous material and odors; sales and marketing practices, customer service agreements and prices and fees; and federal and state wage and hour and other laws.
 The plaintiffs in some actions seek unspecified damages or injunctive relief, or both.
 These actions are in various procedural stages, and some are covered, in part, by insurance.
 We currently do not believe that the eventual outcome of any such actions will have a material adverse effect on the Company's business, financial condition, results of operations or cash flows.